-The accounts of the Student Activity Fund are maintained, and the accompanying financial statements have been prepared, on the cash basis of accounting.
+The accounts of the Student Activity Fund are maintained, and the accompanying financial statements have been prepared, on the regulatory basis of accounting prescribed or permitted by the Minnesota Department of Education.
 Consequently, receipts are recognized when received rather than when earned, and disbursements are recognized when paid rather than when the obligations are incurred.